 Lead executing agency: Ministry of Industry and Information Technology of the People’s Republic of China (MIIT)

-Sino-German trade amounted to around 187 billion euros in 2017, which makes China Germany’s most important trading partner.
-Numerous opportunities for sales and investment result from these intensive economic relations and the ongoing modernisation of industry in both countries.
-At the same time, the differing economic systems and industrial policy strategies give rise to a significant need for in-depth dialogue.
+China is Germany’s most important trading partner.
+Numerous opportunities for sales and investment result from these intensive economic relations and the ongoing digitalisation of industry in both countries.
+The digital transformation of industry includes new ways of doing business and working in transboundary, global and digital ecosystems.
+At the same time, the differing economic systems and industrial policy strategies give rise to a significant need for in-depth dialogue at all levels.
 Corporate cooperation, research collaboration and the development of common standards are unlocking enormous economic potential on both sides.

 The German strategy for Industrie 4.0 envisages comprehensive digitalisation of industrial production and acts as a worldwide benchmark with regard to the modernisation of industry and the integration of manufacturing processes.
 China is pursuing similar objectives with its Made in China 2025 and Internet Plus initiatives.
 Against this background, the German Federal Ministry for Economic Affairs and Energy (BMWi) and the Chinese Ministry of Industry and Information Technology (MIIT) signed a Memorandum of Understanding in July 2015 that communicates their intention to promote cooperation in the area of intelligent manufacturing.
 BMWi commissioned the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in 2016 to implement these plans.